IuliiaKonovalova/team_3_april_hackathon/README.md

 **Home Page**

-The Earth Protectors Home Page is structured with a Navbar on the top, the logo heading centred on the web page, followed by the Play button, which clicked will prompt the users to choose the basic gameplay settings.
-The bottom of the page is occupied by the Footer section.
+The Earth Protectors Home Page is structured with a Navbar on the top, the logo heading centered on the web page, followed by the Play button, which will prompt the users to choose the basic gameplay settings.
+The Footer section occupies the bottom of the page.

 ![Home Page](documentation/features/home-page.png)